masolimano/maneage/README.md

       with (for example in the top level `Makefile`).

-   - *Comments*: Comments are vital for readability (by yourself in two months or others).
+   - *Comments*: Comments are vital for readability (by yourself in two months, or others).
 Describe everything you can about why you are doing something, how you are doing it, and what you expect the result to be.
 Write the comments as if it was what you would say to describe the variable, recipe or rule to a friend sitting beside you.
-When writing the pipeline it is very tempting to just steam ahead, but be patient and write comments before the rules or recipes.
+When writing the pipeline it is very tempting to just steam ahead with commands and codes, but be patient and write comments before the rules or recipes.
 This will also allow you to think more about what you should be doing.
 Also, in several months when you come back to the code, you will appreciate the effort of writing them.
-Just don't forget to also read and update the comment first if you later want to make changes to the variable, recipe or rule.
+Just don't forget to also read and update the comment first if you later want to make changes to the code (variable, recipe or rule).
 As a general rule of thumb: first the comments, then the code.

    - *File title*: In general, it is good practice to start all files with a single line description of what that particular file does.
 If further information about the totality of the file is necessary, add it after a blank line.
-This will help a fast inspection where you don't care about the details, but just want to remember/see what that file is for.
+This will help a fast inspection where you don't care about the details, but just want to remember/see what that file is (generally) for.
 This information must ofcourse be commented (its for a human), but this is kept separate from the general recommendation on comments, because this is a comment for the whole file, not each step within it.

  - **Make programming**: Here are some experiences that we have come to